nvaccess/nvda/user_docs/en/userGuide.md

 * NVDA is very slow when navigating in browsers while using browse mode.
 * And possibly other issues.

-Because this tool corrects entries in the Windows registry, it requires administrative access to work.
+Because this tool corrects entries in the Windows registry, it requires administrative access to work, just like when installing a program.
 If you have UAC (User Access Control) enabled, as most users do, you will need to follow whatever prompts are presented by UAC, to run the tool successfully.
-This may include entering your administrative account's password.
-It will not be NVDA asking for this, but Windows itself, just as it would while installing a program.

 ### Reload plugins {#ReloadPlugins}